Visiting Oshawa for the first time? Here are a few local attractions to explore:

 Explore automotive history at the Canadian Automotive Museum, where the extensive collection of cars covers everything from McLaughlin Buggies (Oshawa is the birthplace of GM Canada, after all), to a futuristic DeLorean.
 This hardworking museum is a car lovers dream: 18,000 square feet of exhibit space dedicated to Canadian and imported vehicles, and they all have a story to tell.
 99 Simcoe Street South.

 One of Oshawa’s best kept secrets, the Ontario Regiment RCAC Museum maintains Canada’s largest collection of operational military vehicles.
 The collection includes over 80 Canadian, Commonwealth and Allied Forces military vehicles including jeeps, trucks, scout cars, armoured carriers and tanks.
-Don’t miss Tank Saturdays which run monthly from May to October, for live demonstrations and displays of operational armoured fighting vehicles…and more!
+Don’t miss Tank Saturdays which run once a month from May to October, for live demonstrations and displays of operational armoured fighting vehicles…and more!
 1000 Stevenson Rd North, at the Oshawa Airport.

 Hungry?
 Grab a bite at one of Oshawa’s hotspots: Rainbow Restaurant for traditional diner-style breakfast, Cork & Bean for coffee and snacks, try lunch or dinner at casual dining favourite Berry Hill Food Company (check out their private patio during the summer months), Avanti Trattoria for dine-in wood fired pizza, or take out a slice of gourmet pizza at Pizza Munno.
 If you’re on the go, hit up Spicy Affairs for their well priced lunch menu, but if you’re looking to splurge on dinner, check out Harpos or Wildfire Steak House.
 Finish the day by grabbing a sweet treat at Felicio’s Cake Boutique, try a freak shake at Hollywood Cone, or grab a cupcake or butter tart at Cupcake Goodness.